Call for Nominations!

-The Apple Award is for excellence in publishing in spinal cord injury rehabilitation research.
-This annual prize is given at the ASIA meeting, for the best published paper by a clinician or researcher in the preceding calendar year.
+The Apple Award for excellence in publishing in spinal cord injury rehabilitation literature is presented annually during the ASIA annual scientific meeting in recognition of the best published paper by a clinician or researcher in the preceding calendar year.
 Nominations will be accepted from the field for articles which address clinical or basic science research in spinal cord medicine.

-No self-nominations will be accepted.
+Rules and Eligibility- Self nominations will not be accepted.
 Nominees do not have to be members of ASIA.
 The following individuals are not eligible for the Apple and Vogel Awards: ASIA President, President-Elect, Past President, Research and Awards Committee Chair and Vice Chair.

 Previous Recipients of the Apple Award:

 |2016||Spyridon Karadimas, MD, PhD

 |2015||Meegan G. Van Straaten, PT, MSPH

 |2011||Christopher D. Pritchard, PhD

 |2010||Anthony F. DiMarco, MD